-The Directors have prepared the financial statements on the basis that the company is a non-reporting entity because there are no users dependent on general purpose financial statements.
-The financial statements are therefore special purpose financial statements that have been prepared in order to meet the needs of members.
+The Directors have prepared the half-year ended financial statements on the basis that the company is a non-reporting entity because there are no users dependent on general purpose financial statements.
+The half-year ended financial statements are therefore special purpose financial statements that have been prepared in order to meet the needs of members.

-The financial statements have been prepared in accordance with the significant accounting policies disclosed below, which the Directors have determined are appropriate to meet the needs of members.
+The half-year ended financial statements have been prepared in accordance Australian Accounting Standard AASB 134 Interim Financial Reporting and the significant accounting policies disclosed below, which the Directors have determined are appropriate to meet the needs of members.
 Such accounting policies are consistent with the previous period unless stated otherwise.